mmistakes/minimal-mistakes/_pages/projects-2022/index.md

 <!---* **Showcase :** [here](https://stamatics.github.io/projects-2022/mcmc-methods-in-julia)
 -->

-## 18 -  Quantum Theories and Fundamentals
+## 18 -  Quantum Theories and Applications
 * **Mentors:** Bhoomi Choudhary (Bhoomi#8271)

-* **Project Area :** Mathematics and Quantum Theory Basics
+* **Project Area :** Mathematics, Quantum Theory Basics, Coding

-* **Description :** Starting with some basics of quantum mechanics move on to classical computing and compare it then introduce some basics of mathematics required(linear algebra, complex numbers, vectors etc) moving on to some theorems and gates then a bit of quantum programming and algorithms like deutsch algorithm

-    Prerequisites : Basic understanding of algebra and classical computing
+* **Description :** Understand the basics of classical computing.
+  Obtain an informal understanding of quantum mechanics.
+  Rigorously understand the basics of quantum computing.
+  Discover and understand some of the most counterintuitive features of quantum computing, like interference and entanglement, through a number of simple and fascinating applications.
+  Understand and be able to code simple quantum computing algorithms using IBM's Python library, Qiskit.

+  We will be referring to Nielsen, M. A., & Chuang, I. (2002).
+Quantum computation and quantum information.

+  And solving some interesting cryptographic applications alongside

-* **Intended Audience :** Anyone comfortable with probability and vectors
+* **Intended Audience :** Anyone with basic understanding of linear algebra and classical computing (Though these aren't strict pre-requisites and can be covered along the project.)

 * **Expected Duration :** 2-3 months